MrBenJ/dotfiles/README.md

 * Pip

 Have fun!
 If you have other cool stuff you'd like to share, or find a typo (most likely).
 I'm open to PRs.

+## zsh

+If you're on MacOS Catalina or newer, make sure you install [oh-my-zsh](https://ohmyz.sh/) before swapping out the `.zshrc` file here.
+You'll still need all the same homebrew tooling as well